 Understanding the Jesus of the gospels is mesmerizing.
-The innumerability of the lessons of wisdom from Christ is inimitable.
-But Jesus didn’t come to preach; He came to bring salvation through transformation (spiritual rebirth).
-That’s why Jesus’s words pummeled through people’s cultural and religious ossifications and shined light on the abstruse.
+The lessons of wisdom from Christ are inimitable, but, Jesus didn’t come to preach —He came to bring salvation through spiritual rebirth.
+That’s why Jesus’s words pummeled through people’s cultural and religious piousness and shined light on the importance of relationship.
 His very disciples could barely keep up with Him until after His resurrection because only then did many of His words become fulfilled prophesies.
-Like His disciples, we are still constantly perusing the Word, trying to understand and apply every ounce of pure wisdom we can explicate.
-But God didn’t come in the flesh of Jesus so that we could read books and nod our heads.
+Like His disciples, we are still constantly perusing the Word, trying to understand and apply every ounce of pure wisdom we can glean.
+But God didn’t come in the flesh of Jesus so we could read books and nod our heads.
 He came for relationship.
 Does anyone know what that means?

-After 22 years of misunderstanding faith, what’s come to hit me harder than simply the news that Jesus could in fact be Lord was how He wants to be known intimately by me.
+After 22 years of misunderstanding faith, what’s come to hit is how He wants to be known intimately by us.
 What does that mean?
-To me, that means vulnerability, openness, honesty, authenticity, compassion, empathy, humor, trust—a best friend, you might say; to know someone intimately, you become their best friend.
-Now, seven years of knowledge can teach anyone something significant.
-But what I’ve learned is that knowing isn’t enough.
-Knowledge is intellectual and only utilizes the brain, whereas intimacy digs much deeper than the brain, absorbing and requiring the intricacies of an open heart.
+That means vulnerability, openness, trust, authenticity—a best friend, you might say.
+To know someone intimately, you become their best friend.
+Now, what I’ve learned is that knowing isn’t enough.
+Knowledge only utilizes the brain, whereas intimacy digs deeper, requiring the intricacies of an open heart.

-Here’s the thing: We are the culmination of creation—that is, God saved us for last—meaning, He created nature for humans.
-Do we question our Earthly dad when he builds us a treehouse so we can climb up and enjoy the gift of an independent room up high in the trees with a beautiful view and solace?
+We are the culmination of creation.
+That is, God saved us for last, insofar as creating nature for humans.
+Do we question our Earthly dad when he builds us a treehouse so we can climb up and enjoy the gift of that space?
 Do we question God’s trustworthiness for creating something as tranquil as the sound of waves crashing on the beach, or the view of the sun setting into the ocean far off in the distance?
 Do we question God’s imagination when He gives us rainbows after a beautiful rainfall?
-Do we question God’s voice when we hear bird’s chirping or the softness of wind breezing by our ears—or His vision of pulchritude in the colorful patterns of a butterfly’s wings?
-Are these images of a reality thought up and built by God not mesmerizing and telling of His trustworthiness, and the intimacy He so deeply desires to share with us?
+Do we question God’s voice when we hear bird’s chirping or the softness of wind breezing by our ears?What of His vision of pulchritude in the colorful patterns of a butterfly’s wings?
+Are these images of a reality thought up and built by God not mesmerizing and telling of His trustworthiness, and foretelling of the intimacy He so deeply desires to share with us?

-See, the Bible is phenomenal in that its words introduce us to a historical Truth that trumps all other truths: God loves us more than creation, so creation is therefore His gift for us to enjoy and to witness Him through until we see Him again—should we declare Jesus as Lord for His sacrifice in our place on the cross.
+See, the Bible is phenomenal in that its words introduce us to a historical Truth that trumps all other truths: God loves us more than creation, so creation is therefore His gift for us to enjoy and to witness Him through until we see Him again.
 The Word tells us how we came to be, and it explicitly tells us where God wants us to go.
 He clearly tells us we are not alone in this journey:

 Be strong and courageous.
 Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you.”
 (Deuteronomy 31:6)